VitorBarbosaDev/barbosathebarber/README.md

 ## Features

-The website is comprised of Six pages, Five of which are accessible from the navigation menu (home page, About page,Services Page,Gallery Page,Contact Page ).
-The Sixth page is a success page that is shown one the user sumbits the form from the contact page.
+The website consists of six pages, five of which can be accessed through the navigation menu.
+These include the Home, About, Services, Gallery, and Contact pages.
+The sixth page, a success page, is displayed once a user submits the form on the Contact page.

-All Pages on the website have:
+### All Pages on the website have:

-Have a responsive nav bar at the top of the page with the Barbosa The Barber logo to the left and and the links to the different pages floated to the right.
-The page that is selected the link is gold and under lined to tell the user which page they are on.
+A responsive navigation bar at the top, with the Barbosa The Barber logo positioned on the left and links to the different pages floated to the right.
+The currently selected page is highlighted with a gold underline to indicate the user's location on the site.

-There is also a footer on each page that features two centered social media links one for tiktok and one for instagram.And below that is COPYRIGHT © VITOR BARBOSA
+Additionally, every page includes a footer with two centrally placed social media links for TikTok and Instagram.
+The footer also carries the text "COPYRIGHT © VITOR BARBOSA" to denote the ownership of the website.

 ### Home Page.